 "With that road for character development cut off, Tony Perkins -- now serving as director as well as star -- and writer Charles Edward Pogue instead opt for an unconventional love story based on the simple question, what happens when Norman meets a woman almost as broken as him?That it manages to effectively wrap that story inside a slasher film (or is the slasher film wrapped inside the love story?) is again a testament to Perkins, both on screen as Norman and behind the camera as director." -Indy Star

-- Watch The Guitar – New interview with Actor Jeff Fahey
+- NEW Watch The Guitar – An Interview With Actor Jeff Fahey

-- Patsy’s Last Night – New interview with Actress Katt Shea
+- NEW Patsy’s Last Night – An Interview with Actress Katt Shea

-- Mother’s Maker – interview with Special Make-Up Effects Creator Michael Westmore
+- NEW Mother’s Maker – An Interview With Special Make-Up Effects Creator Michael Westmore

-- Body Double – interview with Brinke Stevens
+- NEW Body Double – An Interview With Brinke Stevens

 - Original Theatrical Trailer